-Have students read to find out about:
+Have students read to find out:

-- the diverse cultural heritage of the United States

-- how different places bring people together

-- the historical and cultural significance of locations around the United States

-- United States geography and history

-- poetry forms of storytelling

-- the range and features of poetic formats

-- to what the book title, Amazing Places, refers
+- about the diverse cultural heritage of the United States - how different places bring people together - the historical and cultural significance of certain locations around the United States - about United States geography and history - about the diverse poetry forms of storytelling - the range and features of poetic formats - to what the book title, Amazing Places, refers

-Encourage students to consider why the editor and poet Lee Bennett Hopkins would want to share these poems with young people and why he paired these writers and places together.
-Encourage students to also consider why the participating writers would want to contribute their poems about special places to this anthology for young people.
+Encourage students to consider why editor and poet Lee Bennett Hopkins would want to share this collection of poems with young people.
+Encourage students to also reflect on why the participating writers would want to contribute their poems about special places to this anthology for young people and why the writers might have chosen these particular places to highlight.